 Address: 516 S Kirkwood Rd, Saint Louis, MO 63122

-The Magic House has over 150 hands-on exhibits that will keep your little ones entertained for hours on end.
-They can dress up like their favorite book characters, play in an enormous treehouse, or even cook up a storm in a kid-sized kitchen.
+The Magic House has over 150 hands-on exhibits that will entertain your little ones for hours.
+They can dress like their favorite book characters, play in an enormous treehouse, or even cook up a storm in a kid-sized kitchen.

-There’s also a section dedicated to toddlers, where they can explore and play in a safe and comfortable environment.
+A section is dedicated to toddlers, where they can explore and play in a safe and comfortable environment.
 And if your kids need to burn off some energy, they can do so at the outdoor playground.
-Here, they can swing, slide, and climb to their heart’s content.
+They can swing, slide, and climb to their heart’s content.

 Whether they are constructing or designing things in the Construction Zone or playing grown-up at the miniature town, the fun here is unlimited for your kids.
 Plus, a spin at the giant kaleidoscope or the adventurous climb of the three-story beanstalk can be quite thrilling.